Take Me as I Am (Mary J. Blige song)

-"Take Me As I Am" is a song by American singer Mary J. Blige It was written by Jordan Suecof and Thabiso Nkhereanye along with three members of the writing collective The Clutch, Ezekiel Lewis, Candice Nelson, and singer Keri Hilson, for her seventh studio album, The Breakthrough (2005).
+"Take Me as I Am" is a song by American singer Mary J. Blige.
+It was written by Jordan "Infinity" Suecof and Thabiso "Tab" Nkhereanye along with three members of the writing collective The Clutch, Ezekiel Lewis, Candice Nelson, and singer Keri Hilson, for her seventh studio album, The Breakthrough (2005).
 Production was helmed by Infinity and Ron Fair, with co-production from Tal Herzberg.
-The song samples "Garden of Peace" (1979) by American jazz musician Lonnie Liston Smith.
+The song contains samples from "Garden of Peace" (1979) by American jazz musician Lonnie Liston Smith.
 Due to the inclusion of the sample, he is also credited as songwriter.
-Released as the album's fourth and final single, "Take Me As I Am" debuted on the US Hot R&B/Hip-Hop Songs chart in August 2006, reaching number three.